Polynomial definability in constraint languages with few subpowers: Universal-algebraic tools and constructions

-In particular, Lemma \ref{lemma:HS} implies that $\algA$ has short pp-definitions, if and only if $\HS(\algA)$ does.
-We remark that Lemma \ref{lemma:HS} does \emph{not} imply that any \emph{single} algebra $\algB \in \HS(\algA)$ has short pp-definitions if $\algA$ does.
+In particular, Lemma \ref{lemma:HS} implies that $\algA$ has short pp-definitions, if and only if $\HSfactors(\algA)$ has (multi-sorted) short pp-definitions.
+We remark that Lemma \ref{lemma:HS} does \emph{not} imply that any \emph{single} factor $\algB \in \HSfactors(\algA)$ (apart from $\algA$ itself) has short pp-definitions if $\algA$ does.
 In fact, we do not know if this is true (see Question \ref{question:interpretation} in the Discussion section).